RitaliVatsi/VQA_Project/README.md

-# Text-Centric Visual Question Answering Under Visual Degradation
+# Beyond OCR Accuracy: Text-Centric VQA Under Image Degradation with Modular and End-to-End Pipelines

 > **A Comparative Study of Modular and End-to-End Approaches**